Attacked by an Animal in South Jersey? Contact a Cherry Hill Dog Bite Lawyer to Learn Your Options

 According to New Jersey and Pennsylvania law, claims against the dog owner must be filed within two years of when the biting incident occurs.
 This statute of limitations covers most personal injury claims filed in the state.
-To ensure you receive the proper compensation for your injuries, you must contact an attorney immediately after the incident occurs, so that a claim can be filed within the time limit.
+To ensure you receive the proper compensation for your injuries, you must contact a Cherry Hill dog bite lawyer immediately after the incident occurs, so that a claim can be filed within the time limit.
 Otherwise, any claim filed after the two-year period will be dismissed in a court of law despite the circumstances.

 Before Filing a Dog Bite Injury Claim

 Immediately after the incident, and before contacting an attorney regarding a dog bite injury claim, the victim should collect both the dog owner’s and any witnesses’ contact information.
 No matter how severe, the victim should seek medical attention, and retain any records regarding doctors’ or emergency room visits, and detailed medical bills for reimbursement.
 Also, the local animal control authorities must be informed about the dog bite incident, so that they can contact the owner or locate the dog, and quarantine it if necessary, especially if the dog appears rabid.

-Contact a Cherry Hill Dog Bite Attorney at Folkman Law Offices Today
+Contact a Cherry Hill Dog Bite Lawyer at Folkman Law Offices Today

 Call our South Jersey dog bite lawyers at Folkman Law Offices, P.C. at 856-354-9444 for assistance in filing your personal injury claim or contact us online.
 Based in Cherry Hill, New Jersey, we also have offices in Philadelphia, Pennsylvania.